Engineering Your Resume for the 6-Second Scan

 Optical Efficiency: The “Standard” Version (Left) Hides Value In Dense Text.
 The “Optimized” Version (Right) Uses Numbers To Anchor The Eye Instantly.

-• 🔴 Fluff (Doer): “Improved server performance and reduced costs.”
+• Fluff (Senior): “Improved server performance and reduced costs.”

-• 🟢 Zero-Fluff (Achiever): “Reduced server latency by 40% (X) and cut AWS costs by $12k/month (Y) by migrating legacy monolithic architecture to Kubernetes microservices (Z).”
+• Zero-Fluff (Senior): “Reduced server latency by 40% (X) and cut AWS OPEX by $15k/month (Y) by migrating legacy monolithic architecture to Kubernetes microservices (Z).”

 Rule 3: ATS Hygiene (Don’t Be Invisible)

-In my years as a Tech Recruiter, I have seen brilliant candidates rejected because the robot couldn’t read their resume.
-Modern ATS like Greenhouse or Lever are smarter now, but they still choke on complex formatting.
+Brilliant candidates are rejected every day simply because a robot couldn’t read their resume.
+Modern applicant tracking systems (like Greenhouse or Workday) are smarter now, but they still choke on complex formatting.

 The “Unsafe” List (Avoid These):

-• Multi-column layouts: Often parsed incorrectly, scrambling your work history.
+• Multi-column layouts: Often parsed incorrectly, scrambling your chronological work history into an unreadable mess.

 • Headers/Footers: Some older parsers ignore text in header/footer regions.
-Keep contact info in the main body.
+Keep your contact info in the main body of the document.

-Rule 4: The “Tech Stack” Section (For Non-Techies Too)
+Rule 4: The “Tech Stack” Section (For Everyone)

-Create a dedicated “Skills & Tools” section at the bottom (or side, if single column).
+Create a dedicated “Skills & Tools” section at the bottom of your resume.
 This is keyword gold for the ATS.
-If a job description asks for “CRM experience” and you don’t explicitly list “Salesforce,” you might not rank.
+If a job description asks for “CRM experience” and you don’t explicitly list the word “Salesforce” or “HubSpot,” the system might filter you out before a human ever sees your name.

 Help a Friend Get Hired – Share this Guide